Man arrested after reportedly crashing into local Taco Bell restaurant

-Law enforcement were called to the location in the 1400 block of Southwest Parkway at 11:41 p.m.
+Law enforcement was called to the location in the 1400 block of Southwest Parkway at 11:41 p.m.

 He said the man backed into his car before ramming straight into the building’s entrance.